 WAC 480-107-001 Purpose and scope.

 (1) The rules in this chapter require utilities to solicit bids, rank project proposals, and identify any bidders that meet the minimum selection criteria.
-The rules in this chapter do not establish the sole procedures utilities must use to acquire new resources.
-Utilities may construct electric resources, operate conservation programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.
+The rules in this chapter do not establish the sole procedures utilities may use to acquire new resources.
+Utilities may construct electric resources, operate conservation and efficiency resource programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.

 (2) The commission will consider the information obtained through these bidding procedures when it evaluates the performance of the utility in rate and other proceedings.